 A Test of Adult Basic Education (TABE) is required for all participants with less than a Bachelor’s Degree who wish to participate in any training.
-The TABE will be offered at a future date.
 An interest assessment is required for all participants who wish to take any training regardless of grade level.

-Minnesota Job Partners was selected in January 2018 by a committee of Vyaire Medical employees to provide Dislocated Worker Program services to those impacted by the layoffs.
+Minnesota Job Partners was selected in March 2018 by a committee of Anchor Bank employees to provide Dislocated Worker Program services to those impacted by the layoffs.
 This program of benefits is free, and provides you with opportunities for training, career counseling, résumé assistance, financial support, and more.
 State and federal funding make this program possible.

-We want to extend a warm welcome any former employees of Vyaire who are still being affected by layoffs.
+We want to extend a warm welcome to you.
 Job loss can be stressful when your future is uncertain.
 Minnesota Job Partners employs a team of experts who can help you confidently step into your bright future.
 All of us here at MJP look forward to working with you through this transition.
 Our LinkedIn, Facebook, and Twitter accounts offer additional avenues for you to receive up-to-date information from our agency.
 MJP also recently created a Pinterest account to share helpful job search articles with our participants.

 Call us at (612) 676-3710 to learn more, or to sign up for our next REGISTRATION SESSION!

-To any former Vyaire employees who find themselves still affected by a layoff: our thoughts are with you.
+We recognize that life is difficult for anyone who still finds themselves impacted by the layoffs at Anchor Bank.
+Our thoughts are with you.
 There are services available to those who are losing their jobs, free of charge, to help you through this transition, including the Dislocated Worker Program.